Robert Michael Morris: Biography

 Born in Kentucky, Morris obtained a Bachelor of Arts in English and art from the University of Dayton, as well as a Master of Fine Arts in playwriting from the Catholic University of America.
 He taught both high school and college theater before becoming a professional actor relatively late in life and relocating to New York City.
 "I moved to New York so I could find out what it was like to be a professional actor because my students were all asking questions and all I had was academic knowledge.
 I didn't have any real professional knowledge."
 Michael Patrick King, one of Morris's students, and Lisa Kudrow wrote his role in The Comeback with him in mind; King asked him to audition.

 Morris also had notable guest appearances in such series as Will & Grace, How I Met Your Mother, Better Things and 2 Broke Girls.
+The Season 2 episode of Better Things entitled "Eulogy" features a pre-credits on screen dedication to his memory.
+It was his last filmed role.

 Morris died on May 30, 2017, at age 77.